 For medical questions, we encourage you to review our information with your doctor.

-The Society’s founders knew they had to raise public awareness about cancer if progress was to be made against this disease.
-Despite the enormity of their task, our founders and their colleagues set about writing articles for popular magazines and professional journals; publishing Campaign Notes, a monthly bulletin of cancer information; and recruiting doctors throughout the country to help educate the public.
+The American Cancer Society’s founders knew they had to raise public awareness about cancer if progress was to be made against this disease.
+Despite the enormity of their task, our founders and their colleagues began writing articles for popular magazines and professional journals; publishing Campaign Notes, a monthly bulletin of cancer information; and recruiting doctors throughout the country to help educate the public.

-It was in these early years that the Society first used its now-iconic Sword of Hope symbol, which today is part of the organization’s logo.
-The sword came from a 1928 nationwide poster contest sponsored by the ASCC and the New York City Cancer Committee.
+It was in these early years that the American Cancer Society first used its now-iconic Sword of Hope symbol, which is still part of the organization’s logo today.
+The sword icon came from a 1928 nationwide poster contest sponsored by the ASCC and the New York City Cancer Committee.
 George E. Durant of Brooklyn won the contest, receiving a first prize of $500.
 He selected the sword to express the crusading spirit of the cancer control movement.
-The twin-serpent caduceus, which forms the handle of the sword, emphasizes the medical and scientific nature of the Society’s work.
+The twin-serpent caduceus, which forms the handle of the sword, emphasizes the medical and scientific nature of the American Cancer Society’s work.
 Classically, twined serpents represent healing of the sick and creativity of the healthy.

 In 1936, Marjorie G. Illig, an ASCC field representative and chair of the General Federation of Women’s Clubs Committee on Public Health, made an extraordinary suggestion.
 She proposed creating a legion of volunteers whose sole purpose was to wage war on cancer.
 The Women’s Field Army, as this organization came to be called, was an enormous success.
 Its recruits donned khaki uniforms, complete with insignia of rank and achievement, and went out into the streets to raise money and educate the public.